 Marina is a Russian born, London based entrepreneur and mentor who fell in love with internet at an early age.
 Marina has now over 7 years’ experience working with early stage, high growth potential tech startups and investors looking to invest in tech.

 Marina grew up in a small town in Lithuania in what was then the Soviet Union after her father, an atomic engineer was relocated there from St. Petersburg to build a power plant in the region.
 With a talent for languages and a thirst for knowledge Marina headed to Germany, to study in Dresden University of Technology where she later completed her degree in Sociology and Media studies.

 After university Marina joined Daimler Benz as a member of their newly formed internet marketing department and was immediately hooked by what she identified as the huge promise of digital marketing.
 After that she decided to move to London in the winter of 2010 for its reputation as the best place in Europe for launching a digital business.

 London, Tech City and the startup scene

 Marina’s advice and ability to help early stage tech startups navigate through all of the obstacles on the path to a successful fundraising have seen her quickly gain a reputation as somebody with their finger on the pulse of the startup scene.
-There are very few questions about the startup world she doesn’t have an opinion on or answer to; her longevity in a startup world that is notoriously difficult to survive in marks her out as a key personality and somebody worth seeking the opinion of, not just for startups, but also for investors.
+Her longevity in a startup world that is notoriously difficult to survive in marks her out as a key personality and somebody worth seeking the advice of, not just for startups, but also for investors.